efftushkin/HillelJavaScript/README.md

-# HillelJavaScript
+# HillelJavaScript Vue.js

-Homeworks completed as part of the JavaScript course in Hillel school will be stored here.
+Homeworks completed as part of the Vue.js course in Hillel school will be stored here.

 A new branch will be created for each work.